 Pfizer ends development of potential pill obesity treatment

-Pfizer is ending the development of its potential once-daily pill treatment for obesity after venturing into the biggest and most expensive level of clinical testing.
+Pfizer is ending the development of its potential once-daily pill treatment for obesity before venturing into the biggest and most expensive level of clinical testing.

-The drugmaker said Tuesday that it would stop studying danuglipron after a participant in one of its trials experienced a possible drug-induced liver injury that ended once the person stopped taking the drug.
+The drugmaker said Tuesday that it would stop studying danuglipron after a participant in one of its trials experienced a possible drug-induced liver injury that ended once the person stopped taking the treatment.

-Danuglipron was in phase three testing, which is generally the last phase of development before a company submits the potential treatment to government regulators for approval.
+The once-daily version of the pill was in early-stage testing, with researchers trying to figure out the best dose for patients, a spokeswoman said.
+The company intended to move the drug into late-stage testing, which is generally the last phase of development before a company submits the potential treatment to government regulators for approval.

 A company official said in a statement that Pfizer still plans to develop other potential obesity treatments in earlier stages of testing.

-Note: This story has been corrected to show that danuglipron was not yet in late-stage testing.